-EIS relief is split into two components; EIS income tax relief, and EIS reinvestment relief, which may be used to defer CGT.
+EIS relief is split into two components; EIS income tax relief, and EIS deferral relief, which may be used to defer CGT.

-An individual is entitled to claim EIS relief on subscription for qualifying shares in an EIS company, if he is not connected with the company during the designated period of 2 years before the issue to the third anniversary of issue, or if later, the third anniversary of the date the company commenced to trade.
+An individual is entitled to claim EIS income tax relief on subscription for qualifying shares in an EIS company, if he is not connected with the company during the designated period of 2 years before the issue of the shares to the third anniversary following the issue, or if later, the third anniversary of the date the company commenced to trade.

-An individual is connected with the company, and ineligible for EIS relief where he is:
+An individual is connected with the company, and ineligible for EIS income tax relief where he is:

 In determining whether an individual controls 30% of the ordinary share capital, account must be taken of shares held by connected persons.
 These include the individual’s spouse, parent or remoter forebear, child or remoter issue.
 For these purposes, brothers, sisters, and other relatives are not taken into account.

 An individual is not treated as connected with the company if he possesses, or has the right to possess, more than 30% of the loan capital of the issuing company.